bryanthowell-tableau/tableau_tools/README.md

 ### 2.1 tableau_documents basic model
-In 5.0+, tableau_documents has been updated considerably with a more consistent model than in the past.
+Starting in 5.0+, tableau_documents was been updated considerably with a more consistent model than in the past.
 There is a hierarchy of the objects, which reflects a model of "Tableau XML File on Disk" -> "Object that manipulates the XML, built from File".
 For Tableau's packaged file types (the ones that end in X), there is an additional layer, which is the ZIP file that contains the XML File.
 The TableauWorkbook and TableauDatasource objects both inherit from TableauDocument, which just defines certain methods they both share.

 Datasource: